Inside the Jailhouse Life of 10 Infamous Criminals

 Just because some of the world's most notorious criminals are serving multiple life sentences in prison doesn't mean they haven't been keeping busy.
 In fact, people such as the Menendez brothers, the Charles Manson "family" and more have gotten college degrees, married and more.

-He'll be up for parole next year, so we'll just have to wait and see if he gets released.
+In July 2017, he was granted parole and will be released from the Nevada Lovelock Correctional Center as early as Oct.
+1, 2017.
 While in prison, however, Simpson watched the FX adaption of his alleged crimes in The People v.
 O.J.
 Simpson.
 "Cuba [Gooding Jr.'s] portrayal I feel indifferent about," Simpson said.

 Krenwinkel and Van Houten are both incarcerated at the California Institution for Women in Chino, Calif., but Krewinkel has been denied parole 13 times.
 Van Houten, on the other hand, was denied parole in June despite a recommendation that she be released.
 Atkins, known as "Sexy Sadie" during their murder spree, was denied parole 18 times before dying of natural causes in 2009, at 61, becoming the first and only Manson killer so far to die behind bars.